miptleha/miptleha-blog/_posts/2020-03-12-Skate to ski training system.md

   - Skate
 ---

-Inline skating has been a great way to cross-train for skiing for years.
-Many of us here at Rollerblade® are also lifelong skiers.
-We challenged ourselves to take what has always been an informal way for us to maintain ski-ready fitness, and transform it into a training program that truly mirrors the movements and skills used in skiing.

-We teamed up with our friends at the Professional Ski Instructors of America® and U.S.
-Ski and Snowboard to build out a program based on proven methods of training.
-The result is a series of videos and this companion guidebook.

 The program is designed as a progression of Phases.
 In Phase 1, you’ll cover basic skills that ensure you’re ready to progress.
 Phases 2-4 get into true cross-training for skiing.
 Many of these drills are derived from proven methods of ski training drills used by the